Errors

 }

-Stream error states
+Stream error and status stores

 {#if $messages === undefined}